kmzbrnoI/rcs-api/api-specs.md

 ##### `function IsModuleFailure(module:Cardinal):Boolean`

- * Returns `true` for modules, which are in *failed* state (i. e. modules which were disovered, but failed during communication – this could happen when modules are cut of a electricity).
+ * Returns `true` for modules, which are in *failed* state (i. e. modules which were discovered, but failed during communication – this could happen when modules are cut of a electricity).